leonardo-otero390/MyWallet-Back-MongoDB/README.md

 ## My Wallet Backend

+An easy to use financial manager app.
+Track your revenues and expenses to learn how you spend your money and know all the time how much you have.

-This project is the backend with mongodb for [My Wallet](my-wallet-front-three.vercel.app) an expense management app you can add your incomes and expense with a description and can track your balance.
+This project is the backend with mongodb for [My Wallet](my-wallet-front-three.vercel.app)

 You can use the [endpoint deployed to heroku](https://my-wallet390.herokuapp.com) Below are the implemented features:

 - Sign-up, log-in, and logout
-- Insert new entry or exit
+- Insert new revenue or expense
+- List all financial events for a user
-- See all movements and balance
+- Calculate balance
-- Delete and update movements
+- Delete and update financial event

 ## Endpoints